 2. Make sure the suction cup is clean and free from debris.

-3. If the suction cup needs to be cleaned, wash in warm soapy water then dry gently with a lint-free cloth.
+3. If the suction cup needs to be cleaned, wash in warm soapy water, rinse, then dry gently with a lint-free cloth.

 4. Clean the surface you are applying the suction cup to with soap and water.
 It won't adhere well to a dirty surface.
 De-grease the applied surface with alcohol if necessary and do not clean the surface with bathroom/window cleaners as they usually leave a residue which will affect adhesion.